Getting lost in a new city

 4. Dove si trova la bottega del fratello?

-(Where is the brother's shop?)
+(Where is the brother's shop located?)

 Exercise 2: Dialogue